smacke/pyccolo/README.md

 ## Command line interface

 You can execute arbitrary scripts with instrumentation enabled with the `pyc` command line tool.
-For example, to use the `OptionalChainer` tracer, given some example script `bar.py`:
+For example, to use the optional-chaining tracer, given some example script `bar.py`:

 ```python